 Social conditions also changed over the decade.
 Improvements in the laws controlling turnpike trusts and the coming of the railway eased many of the transport problems in west Wales.
 People could move more easily to find work and this helped reduce pressure in rural areas for jobs.
 The ending of the Corn Laws in 1846, and attempts in 1847 to make the Poor Law less cruel, also helped.

-- Carry out a role play/drama about giving evidence to an inquiry into the causes of the Rebecca riots.
-Characters can be taken from the sources provided
+- Create a role play/drama about giving evidence to an inquiry into the causes of the Rebecca riots.
+Characters can be taken from the sources provided.

 - Write a poem or a protest song about the Rebecca riots